technyon/nuki_hub/README.md

 ## Supported devices

 <b>Supported ESP32 devices:</b>
-- All dual-core ESP32 models with WIFI and BLE which are supported by Arduino Core 2.0.15 should work.
-Tested builds are provided for the ESP32 and ESP32-S3.
+- All ESP32 models with WIFI and BLE which are supported by Arduino Core 2.0.15 should work.
+Tested builds are provided for the ESP32, ESP32-S3 and ESP32-C3.
-- Single-core ESP32 models with WIFI and BLE which are supported by Arduino Core 2.0.15 might work.
-Untested builds are provided for the ESP32-C3 and ESP32-Solo1.
+- Untested builds are provided for the ESP32-Solo1.

+<b>Not supported ESP32 devices:</b>
 - The ESP32-S2 has no BLE and as such can't run Nuki Hub.
-- The ESP32-C6 and ESP32-H2 are not supported by Arduino Core 2.0.15 as such can't run Nuki Hub (at this time).
+- The ESP32-C6 and ESP32-H2 are not supported by Arduino Core 2.0.15 and as such Nuki Hub is not compiled against these targets (at this time).

 <b>Supported Nuki devices:</b>
 - Nuki Smart Lock 1.0